External bone growth stimulation devices are worn outside the skin and do not require surgical implantation or extraction.

 advertisement

-As with the internal stimulators, the external device is not painful and the patient cannot feel any electrical shocks or vibrations while wearing it.
+Wearing the external device is not painful and the patient cannot feel any electrical shocks while wearing it.

 advertisement